Vivekanand-R/Industry-Outlook/README.md

 ![image](https://github.com/user-attachments/assets/f468d4e8-6c85-46eb-832c-ec59cb739f71)

-Source: Yahoo Finance (yfinance for exploratory, non-commercial and demonstration purpose)
+Source: Yahoo Finance (yfinance for exploratory and demonstration purpose)

 This includes all varieties of companies.
 Few players concentrated on medical equipment side, other players concentrated in the pharmaceuticals sectors.

-**3. Cloud Technologies Trends - Open source:**
+**3. Cloud Technologies Trends:**
 While it is estimated that AWS market share is 32%, Azure 23% and Google cloud is 10%.
 Below is the Google search trends results for cloud utilization for AWS, Google Cloud, and Azure.

 ![image](https://github.com/user-attachments/assets/d6e9115f-e91b-47f3-b471-83a13355ee70)